jamesplease/redux-resource/docs/extras/included-resources-plugin.md

 In the above example, we would want to include the plugin for our `authors`, `books`, and `comments`.

 This plugin will respect the `mergeResources` and `mergeMeta` action properties.

+### Related Reading

+Not every API returns included resources in a normalized manner, so a different plugin may be more appropriate for certain backends.
+As an example, JSON API does not provide included resources in a format that can interpreted by this plugin.

+For more on this subject, refer to the [Related Resources recipe](/docs/recipes/related-resources.md).